blab-lab/vsaSentence/README.md

 Generate the figures
 ------
 Figures were generated using MATLAB 2022a.
 The main function is `plot_vsaSentencePaperFigs.m`.
-Make sure to update the path on line XX.
+Make sure to update the paths on lines 43 and 45.

 - `get_dataPaths_vsaSentence.m`
 - `run_vsaSentence_audapter.m`